nuthanc/microservice/blog/README.md

 ### Dockering Other Services
 * Copy the same Dockerfile and dockerignore to other services as they have the same commands
+* Give docker id to build then the service
 * docker build -t nuthanc/event-bus .

 ### Installing Kubernetes